Healthy Homes Assessment Ascot Park

 Draught Stopping Ascot Park

-Draughts may lead to less temperature in households.
-A humid home is more expensive to heat, which completed jobs in wasting energy and increased bills.
+Draughts may lead to dropping temperatures within houses.
+A damp house is more expensive to heat, resulting in wasted energy and increased bills.

-There is no require to cover up holes or gaps which are part of the construction.
-For example, tiny gaps around doors and windows might be necessary to allow for the movement of the structure when the home heats and cools, in order to let them be shut and opened, rather than being stuck.
-We will inspect the windows and doors during an Healthy Homes assessment of your rental property.
+There is no need to block off holes or gaps in the building.
+For instance, small gaps around windows and doors could be required to allow for movement of the building as the household gets warmer and cooler, to allow them to be closed and opened instead of than securing.
+We will test the windows and doors in our Healthy Homes assessment of your rental property.

 draught stopping building inspections